robmarkcole/mqtt-camera-streamer/README.md

 $ (venv) python3 scripts/save-captures.py
 ```

-## Save frame thumbanils to db
+## Save frames to db
-To save frame thumbnails to a sqlite db:
+As `save-captures.py` but in addition saving the frame to a sqlite db:
 ```
 $ (venv) python3 scripts/db-recorder.py
 ```